thoughtspot/thoughtspot_rest_api_v1_python/README.md

 This will bring the `TSRestApiV1` class, as well as the following enumerations:  `TSTypes`, `MetadataNames`, `MetadataSorts`, `MetadataSubtypes`, `MetadataCategories`, `ShareModes`, `Privileges`.

 There is also a `TSRestApiV2` class, with enumerations: `TSTypesV2`, `ReportTypes`, to use the subset of REST API V2 capabilities that do not exist in the V1 API.

+The `UserDetails`, `GroupsDetails` and `LiveboardDetails` classes are also imported automatically from `details_objects.py` to provide easy access to useful properties from the very complex responses from the `metadata/details` endpoint.

 ### Modifying the TSRestApiV1 requests.Session object (SSL errors, etc.)
 The REST API commands are all handled via the `requests` module, using a `requests.Session` object.